pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can view your entire contact list so that you can quickly access and manage your connections.
+You can view your entire contact list, so that you can quickly access and manage your connections.

 <h4>Format:</h4>